-Najiha Al Asmar is pursuing her Masters at Gaia University while working to create access to healthy food in urban systems in the Bay area of San Francisco in the USA.
+Najiha Al Asmar recently graduated the Masters degree problam at Gaia University while working to create access to healthy food in urban systems in the Bay area of San Francisco in the USA.
 Read more about her learning experiences with Ecotherapy and how she integrated these practices into her food workshops as a part of her MSc at Gaia University.

 Many doctors will tell you that the best way to stay healthy is to eat well, be active, and get enough rest.
 But humans are social animals, we need to maintain strong social ties and respect that which gives us life in the first place.
 I took a step further in defining wellness to include establishing and maintaining healthy relationships with a supportive community, and Mother Earth.
 In my search for nature-connection enlightenment, I came upon a method that encompasses the philosophy of healing others with nature through a method called ecotherapy.
 The book, Ecotherapy: Healing with Nature in Mind defines ecotherapy as applied ecopsychology.
 Ecopsychology is the study of the psychological processes that tie us to the world or separate us from it.
 Therefore, ecotherapy is the application of ecopsychology that encourages healing and growth nurtured by healthy interaction with the Earth and includes working with the body (Buzzell and Chalquist).

 The current world that we live in is extremely technology-driven, which can be a means to communicate as well as a learning and processing tool.
 As the presence of technology has expanded in our lives, many of us have lost our connection to the natural world.
 Technology is the main reason for why a vast majority of the population is disconnected from the natural world.
 My intention is to reinforce and inspire a more nature-connected perspective not only for personal and professional development but to inspire others who may or may not be aware of this connection.